guoqiang-zhang-x/LA-DPM/README.md

+# Lookahead Diffusion Probabilistic Models for Refining Mean Estimation (CVPR2023)

-This is the repository for the paper G.zhang, K. Niwa, and B. Kleijn, "Lookahead Diffusion Probabilistic Models for Refining Mean Estimation", CVPR, 2023.
+This repo is the PyTorch implementation for the paper [Lookahead Diffusion Probabilistic Models for Refining Mean Estimation] by Guoqiang Zhang, Kenta Niwa, and W. Bastiaan Kliejn.